barth-s/Ansys_AutoRigid/README.md

 2. Set the "Target Callback" to "After Geometry Changed".

-3. Copy the contents of AutoRigid.py into the body of the "after_geometry_changed(...)" function.
+3. Copy the whole content of AutoRigid.py into the body of the "after_geometry_changed(...)" function.

 4. Right click on the script in the tree and press 'Connect'.